isomerpages/mlaw-corp/news/press-releases/_posts/2020-07-23-insolvency-restructuring-and-dissolution-act-commencement.md

 23 Jul 2020 Posted in [Press releases](/news/press-releases)

 <ol start="1">
-<li>The Insolvency, Restructuring and Dissolution Act (**“the Act”**), together with its 48 related pieces of subsidiary legislation, will commence on 30 July 2020.</li>
+  <li>The Insolvency, Restructuring and Dissolution Act (“<b>the Act”</b>), together with its 48 related pieces of subsidiary legislation, will commence on 30 July 2020.</li>
 </ol>

 <ol start="2">